 Early Years - Born in Oshawa, Ontario.
 Lori is an avid talker and singer of songs.
 She spends her days singing to the birds outside her window.
-Her family packs up and moves to Spadina Rd in Toronto when she is 5.
-After watching The Supremes on the Ed Sullivan show singing "Stop in the Name of Love", her fate is sealed.
+Her family packed up and moved to Spadina Rd in Toronto when she was 5.
+After watching The Supremes on the Ed Sullivan Show singing "Stop in the Name of Love," her fate is sealed.

-Her grade 6 teacher, Mr. McLeod, has the class write a poem a day.
+Her grade 6 teacher, Mr. McLeod, has the class write a poem daily.
 At the end of the year, she has a thick volume of rhymes.
 A writer is born.

 After a series of gigs opening for male strippers, a second guitar player joins the band.
 His last gig had been in a stadium.
 He was a big deal.
 He turns his amp up to ten.
 Sexism reared its ugly head when he proclaimed, "Chicks don't belong in rock," She has to wear earplugs to hear herself sing.
 She quits the band, but she doesn't give up.